mui/material-ui/docs/data/system/experimental-api/configure-the-sx-prop/configure-the-sx-prop.md

 ## Override existing behavior

-There is also a possibility to change some of the existing behavior.
-For example, in some design systems, the border radiuses need to be restricted to specific values, instead of allowing any number to be used, as it is done by default in the MUI System.
-You can change this behavior, by providing a custom config for the `borderRadius` property:
+It is also possible to change some of the existing behavior of the `sx` prop.
+For example, in some design systems, the border radiuses need to be restricted to specific values, instead of allowing any number to be used—as is the default with MUI System.
+You can change this behavior by providing a custom config for the `borderRadius` property:

 {{"demo": "ChangeTheBehaviorSxProp.js" }}